How to Parse JSON in Python - Easy Steps

 Interacting with JSON in Python

-By implementing python parse json string easily using the built-in module in Python.
-This module includes methods such as json.loads() for reading from a string, and json.load() for reading from a file.
+By implementing Python parse JSON string easily using the built-in module in Python.
+This module includes methods such as json.loads() for reading from a string and json.load() for reading from a file.
 Conversely, json.dumps() and json.dump Python are used for writing information to a string and a file, respectively.

-Reading JSON data
+Reading JSON Data

 Let's look at how to read JSON data, which we will discuss next.